lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 }
 ```

-### Fetch strategy for HTML content
+### HTML content: implementing a network-first strategy

-Responding to fetch requests involves implementing an appropriate **network strategy**.
+Responding to fetch requests involves implementing an appropriate network strategy.
 Let's look more closely at the way we're responding to requests for HTML content (`resourceType === 'content'`).

 ```
 if (resourceType === 'content') {